 Key pairs of subscribers shall be generated in compliance with Section 6.1.1 of this CP.
 Subscribers must be able to control the private keys corresponding to the public key of their certificates and do not issue certificates to others.
 Subscribers shall protect their private keys from unauthorized use or disclosure and shall use their private keys for the correct key usage (i.e., the policy for key usage specified in the extension of the certificates).
-Subscribers shall correctly use their certificates adhering to the certificate policies listed in the certificates.
+Subscribers shall correctly use their certificates in accordance with this CP and the CPS of the issuing CA.